-17.5 Appearance and materials
+17.7 Appearance and materials

-17.6 Policy DM 9 of the LPSV notes that development proposals are required to incorporate sustainable design and construction principles (Part A (iii)) and relate positively to their locality having regard to distinctive local architectural styles, detailing and materials (Part D (vi)).
+17.8 Policy DM 9 of the LPSV notes that development proposals are required to incorporate sustainable design and construction principles (Part A (iii)) and relate positively to their locality having regard to distinctive local architectural styles, detailing and materials (Part D (vi)).

-- 17.7 The NPPF paragraph 130 notes that developments must be visually attractive as a result of good architecture, layout and appropriate and effective landscaping, establish a strong sense of place, and be sympathetic to local character and history while not preventing or discouraging appropriate innovation or change. - 17.8 The use of high-quality buff brickwork and standing seam metal top-storey/ sloping roof cladding is supported.
-The architecture and proposed materials have generally been improved through updates to massing and articulation and the overall approach is supported. - 17.9 Whilst the level of elevation/ junction detail provided is not at the scale required to ensure the quality of development, the combination of 1:50 bay studies, visuals and precedent images give a clear indication of the aspirations.
-Conditions are recommended to ensure that the detailed elevation/ junction information is required to be submitted, particularly with regards to depths of reveals, rainwater goods, copings, door/ window details and balconies.
-To note, balcony design shown on bay studies still differ from precedent images and CGI perspectives, however the precise detail of these are secured by condition.
+- 17.9 The NPPF paragraph 130 notes that developments must be visually attractive as a result of good architecture, layout and appropriate and effective landscaping, establish a strong sense of place, and be sympathetic to local character and history while not preventing or discouraging appropriate innovation or change. - 17.10 The design, appearance and materiality of the terraced houses fronting onto Nicholl Road appears as a contemporary, yet respectful, addition to the street scene.
+Appropriate materials and finishes will be secured by the recommended conditions.
+In particular, detailed elevation/ junction information is required to be submitted, particularly with regards to depths of reveals, rainwater goods, copings, door/ window details and balconies.
+To note, balcony design shown on bay studies still differ from precedent images and CGI perspectives, however the precise detail of these can be secured by condition. - 17.11 As noted above, the use of solid brick matching the building brickwork to ground floor private amenity should be reviewed to relieve the dominance of a single brick type and to soften the edges of the communal amenity.
+This is to be secured by the recommended conditions.